Rami-Sabbagh/satellite-simulator/README.md

 Which means writing code that accepts the module replacements and does any adjustments needed.

-That is implemented for `src/scene.ts` in `src/index.ts`.
+That is implemented for `src/app.ts` in `src/index.ts`.

-So when `scene.ts` is modified it's hot reloaded without reloading the whole page, by replacing the old scene instance by a new one.
+So when `app.ts` is modified it's hot reloaded without reloading the whole page, by replacing the old scene instance by a new one.

-But when files such as `index.ts` are modified with no HMR support, a whole page reload is automatically performed.
+But when files such as `src/physics/kepler-math.ts` are modified with no HMR support, a whole page reload is automatically performed.

 During the project development you might wish to implement HMR support for other sub-modules, for example to avoid losing the state of created scene objects.